 Keep up with the latest health and wellbeing news

-The Covid-19 status level can change at any time, in any region.
+The Covid-19 status level can change at any time and in any region across NZ.

-It is important that you do not come into the practice unless you have an appointment.
-If you are unwell – stay home
+It is important that you do not come into the practice unless you have an appointment and if you are unwell with any of the Covid-19 symptoms or been in contact with anyone from the isolation centres or travel from anywhere overseas.

 Please continue to practice social distancing, good hand hygiene, coughing and sneezing into your elbow.

-Do not come into the practice unless you have an appointment – Call reception to make an appointment (or email if not urgent), call our repeat prescription line to order a repeat prescription or test result line and leave a message.
+Do not come into the practice unless you have an appointment – Call reception to make an appointment (or you can email us on email@example.com if not urgent), call our repeat prescription line to order a repeat prescription or test result line and leave a message.

 Covid-19 Testing – please call reception and we will advise what to do next or you can contact Health line 0800 358 5453.